Humanizer for German: Why AI Text Detection Is Language-Specific

 Less decoration, more substance.

-34 Patterns in 6 Categories
+45 Patterns in 8 Categories

-The Humanizer detects patterns across six categories:
+The Humanizer detects patterns across eight categories:

 1. Language & Tone (12 patterns, mostly HIGH)